rohitcyber12/Induction-2025/README.md

 # Day 3
-Our third day of induction started in auditorium
+Our third day of induction started in auditorium by experts lecture by Jaswinder Singh on spiritual value he thought us about light and internal vibration and god as well after that next session handover to Dr. Priya Darshni madam on universal human values she provides us great vision of life , relationship, physical facilities.